nats-io/nats-site/content/blog/preview-release-new-jetstream-client-api.md

 Your feedback has always been crucial to us, and we are eager to hear about your experiences with the new JetStream API.
 Happy coding!

+## About the Author

+Tomasz is a Software Engineer at Synadia, working on various topics around NATS, from the Nats Server and Rust Client to abstraction layers like the microservices framework and Object Store.
+His journey to NATS was built on a broad spectrum of roles in the technology industry, having served as Principal Architect, Tech Lead, and Solution Architect in various fields, from Fintech and Industry 4.0 to eCommerce and Telecommunications.
+Today, Tomasz continues his tech journey focusing on innovative solutions and growth, leveraging NATS.